 - 1. Application of stacks and queues

 - 2. Different types of ADT

 - 3. Different data analysis

 - 4. Different algorithm design and analysis

 - 5. Different algorithm for graphs

+- 6. Design and applications of linear, tree, and graph structures

 UNIT I INTRODUCTION TO DATA STRUCTURES